 A student's high school GPA is one of the most misunderstood topics that we encounter.
 This is because there is no single GPA formula that applies to all students, in all situations.
+Every high school has the freedom to assign weighted grade points to their GPA's - or not, as they see fit.
 Furthermore, depending on who (or what institution) is viewing a student's transcript, they all have differing views on how to calculate the GPA, which classes to include in the GPA, and whether to assign weighted grade points.
 The most important thing to understand is that colleges don't use a high school's GPA calculation for their admissions decisions!

-The one thing that all colleges want to see is that students have challenged themselves in high school by taking the most rigorous curriculum of which they are capable.
+All colleges want to see that students have challenged themselves in high school by taking the most rigorous curriculum of which they are capable.
 This is clearly the best predictor of future success in college.
 Thus, the primary reasons a student should take Honors or Advanced Placement (AP) courses would be to learn more, to challenge themselves, and to prepare themselves for college - not for artificial grade points that their high school may choose to assign.